neondatabase/website/content/docs/integrations/java.md

 ## Connect with JDBC

-For a JDBC connection URL, replace the variables in the following URL string with your Neon Project ID, database name, user, and password:
+For a JDBC connection URL, replace the variables in the following URL string with your Neon project ID, database name, user, and password:

 ```java
 jdbc:postgresql://<project_id>.cloud.neon.tech/<dbname>?user=<user>&password=<password>